-This guide is especially for anyone wanting to eat better, eat less, and eat more enjoyably without guilt or restrictions.
+This mindful eating guide is for anyone wanting to eat better, eat less, and eat more enjoyably without guilt or restrictions.

-This Mindful Eating Guide provides you with useful information and an effective, easy solution for gaining control of your eating in today’s fast-paced, high-pressure world…without dieting.
+This mindful eating guide provides you with useful information and an effective, easy solution for gaining control of your eating in today’s fast-paced, high-pressure world without diet restriction.

 Once upon a time, people prepared for dinner and other meals.

 Eating was more of a formal event than a mere inconvenience, as it is today.
 Our ancestors, hundreds and thousands of years ago, considered eating such an important occasion that they observed certain rituals, including:

 - And more